urban233/PySSA/docs/pyssa-documentation/docs/help/sequences/sequence_save.md

 ## Getting Started
 ### Save a selected sequence as .fasta file
-1. Click on the button, to open a file dialog window.
+1. Click on :google_material-file_save_w200:, to open a file dialog window.
 2. Enter a name for the .fasta file.
 3. Click on _Save_.